andywillis/spotmaps-pipeline-2012/README.md

 	* Full Monty, The
 	* Christmas Carol, A
 	* Die Hard
+* Use a text editor to
-* Edit the getList.py file to point to the folder containing the films.
+	* edit the getList.py file to point to the folder containing the films.
 	* Edit the spotmaps.py file to:
 		* point to the folder containing the films
-	* the name of the contributor
+		* the handle/name of the contributor

 ## Procedure